 - People with disabilities face many barriers to employment: lack of education, transportation issues, lack of workplace accommodations, lack of needed services and supports, and patterns of discrimination. - In 2021, only 19.1 percent of individuals with disabilities were employed, compared to 64 percent of individuals without a disability. - About 8 in 10 individuals with a disability were not in the labor force in 2020. - Supplemental Security Income asset limits have not changed since 1989. - Current asset limitations trap individuals with disabilities below the federal poverty level. - Individual SSI beneficiaries are limited to \$2,000 or less in assets.
 Married couples are limited to \$3,000 in assets, which disincentivizes individuals with disabilities from getting married. - Modernizing the SSI program under the SSI Savings Penalty Elimination Act is estimated to cut poverty among SSI beneficiaries by more than half.
 It will also lift at least 3 million people above the poverty line.

-For more information, please contact Anna Fedewa, National Down Syndrome Society Manager of Federal Government Relations at afedewa@ndss.org
+For more information, please contact our policy team at policy@ndss.org.